EPA Greenlights New Pesticides With PFAS

 Concrete pipe releasing treated wastewater into a wetland with grassy vegetation under a partly cloudy sky

+CLIFF NOTES● Biosolids were used in wetland restoration.● PFAS contamination was detected.● Environmental spread is a concern.● Regulation of biosolids is limited.● Long-term impacts remain unknown.
 Across the United States, municipalities have embraced a controversial method for restoring degraded wetlands—pumping them full of treated wastewater effluent.
-The practice is often labeled “green” and “sustainable,” a lifeline for dried-up swamps and parched rivers.
-But lurking beneath the environmental marketing lies a toxic reality.
-The effluent used in these restorations routinely carries dangerous … Read more
+The practice is often labeled “green” and “sustainable,” … Read more

 Fertilizer Maker Confirms Products Contain PFAS